MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-mysql-database-cdc.md

  ### Set up MySQL database

 The Azure MySQL DB connector uses the Debezium MySQL connector to capture changes in your MySQL Database.
 You must define a MySQL user with permissions on all databases that connector monitors.
-For information about granting the required permissions (`SHOW DATABASE` and `REPLICATION`) to the user, see [Debezium connector for MySQL :: Debezium Documentation](https://debezium.io/documentation/reference/1.9/connectors/mysql.html#mysql-creating-user).
+For step-by-step instructions, see [Set up MySQL DB](../real-time-intelligence/event-streams/add-source-mysql-database-change-data-capture.md#set-up-mysql-db).

 ### Enable the binlog
 You must enable binary logging for MySQL replication.
 The binary logs record transaction updates for replication tools to propagate changes.
 For example, Azure Database for MySQL.